Baby socks are the cutest things and add a lot to your baby’s outfit, especially if you have frilly, flowery, or designer socks.

 For this reason, socks are a revelation to babies.
 They will try to pull at the baby socks, feel them, and most likely, pull them off as they find them restricting.

-With that in mind, you might be wondering how to keep baby socks on.
+With that in mind, you might wonder how to keep baby socks on.
 Here are my top 8 tips:

 How to Keep Baby Socks On

 Keeping your baby’s socks on is a challenge.
-If it’s not your baby pulling them off, it’s random items that rub against your baby during the day or even when they are crawling all over your floor.
+If it’s not your baby pulling them off, random items rub against your baby during the day or even when crawling over your floor.

 Not only do socks help to keep your baby warm, but they also promote clean feet too, especially when you begin to encourage your baby to walk.